Rules for Tournaments

 B) A boater whose entry is received in-house at TBF of SC by the entry deadline and provides a co-angler with his/her entry (whose entry is received in-house at TBF of SC by the priority entry deadline) will receive entry priority and, if accepted into the tournament, will be drawn with a co-angler provided there are enough co-anglers entered.
 If there is a shortage of co-anglers, those boaters will be picked at random to fish alone, but not more than once in a tournament season, if possible.
 Those that fish alone will be given the highest boat numbers.
 A co-angler whose entry is received in-house at TBF of SC by the priority entry deadline and provides a boater with his/her entry (whose entry is received in-house at TBF of SC by the priority entry deadline) will receive entry priority.
 All others will be taken in order of entry (first-come, first-served).
 Boat numbers are given (except those fishing alone) by order entry is received based on postmark.

-C) Entries are to be made by mail.
+C) Entries are to be made by mail or paypal.
 Please mail to TBF of SC, PO Box 2616, Lexington, South Carolina 29071.
 No Exceptions.

 D) Each tournament will have a total field of no more than 300 contestants (unless state law mandates a smaller number of contestants).
 Entries received after the field has filled will be placed on a waiting list.
 Those placed on the waiting list and not accepted into the tournament will have their entry returned and will maintain eligibility.